JanaN02/Python/README.md

 &nbsp &nbsp Service and ambience are also good or excellent.<br>
 &nbsp &nbsp &nbsp Then the tip is 5% of your bill amount.<br>
 &nbsp &nbsp Service and ambience are average/okay/bad.<br>
-&nbsp &nbsp &nbsp Then the tip is 1% of your bill amount.
+&nbsp &nbsp &nbsp Then the tip is 1% of your bill amount.<br> <br>
+12, Accept the name, age, gender (‘M’ or ‘F’), number of days, and display the wages accordingly.<br>
+Age: greater than or equal to 18 and greater than 30, gender: "M”, then wages will be Rs 700 per day.<br>
+Age: greater than or equal to 18 and less than 30, gender: "F" then wages will be Rs 750 per day.<br>
+If age is greater than or equal to 30 and less than or equal to 40, and gender is "M’, then wages will be Rs 800 per day.<br>
+Age: greater than or equal to 30 and less than or equal to 40; gender: "F," then wages will be Rs 800 per day.<br>

 </p>